-A funeral benefit may be granted to a person responsible for the funeral expenses in respect of
+A funeral benefit may be granted to a person responsible for the funeral expenses in respect of any of the following:

-- a veteran or former member of the forces who served before 1 July 2004 and whose death was war-caused or service caused; or - a veteran or former member of the forces who died in needy circumstances; or - a veteran or former member of the forces whose treatment was provided under DVA health care arrangements through the Veterans' Entitlements Act 1986 (VEA) or the Military Rehabilitation and Compensation Act 2004 (MRCA) and who died: - in an institution (for example: hospital, a nursing home or hostel, outpatient's clinic, a medical centre, or a rehabilitation or training establishment.); or - travelling to or from an institution; or - after discharge from an institution in which the veteran was being treated for a terminal illness; or - while being treated for a terminal illness at home.
+- a veteran who died from an accepted service-related disability - a veteran or former member of the forces who died in needy circumstances - a veteran or former member of the forces whose treatment was provided under DVA health care arrangements through the Veterans' Entitlements Act 1986 (VEA) or the Military Rehabilitation and Compensation Act 2004 (MRCA) and who died: - in an institution (for example: hospital, a nursing home or hostel, outpatient's clinic, a medical centre, or a rehabilitation or training establishment.) - travelling to or from an institution - after discharge from an institution in which the veteran was being treated for a terminal illness - while being treated for a terminal illness at home.